-Each region and community has a separate parliament and executive administration.
-Power has been increasingly devolved.
-There is also a persisting ethnic conflict, and the political union has come under rising threat.
+Each region and community has a separate parliament and executive administration, with power increasingly devolved.
+There is persisting ethnic conflict, and the political union has come under rising threat.

 Property prices in Belgium’s three regions move in the same price cycle, but the capital has registered much the highest price increases.
-Prices in Brussels surged almost 200% (140% in real terms) from 1998 to 2008, much more than in the two other regions (143% for the Flemish region and 116% in Walloon) over the same period, according to StatBel.
+Prices in Brussels surged almost 200% (140% in real terms) from 1998 to 2008, much more than in the two other regions (143% for the Flemish region and 116% in Walloon), according to Statistics Belgium.

 The drivers of Belgium’s house price boom were: